-If you have doubts or any questions about social media activity, contact the ERA Communication team (communication@era.europa.eu) and/or the DG COMM social media team (COMM-social-mediateam@ec.europa.eu).
+- If you have doubts or any questions about social media activity, contact the ERA Communication team and/or the DG COMM social media team (COMM-social-mediateam@ec.europa.eu).

-If you notice debates or developments mentioning, or any misuse of, the name of the Agency in your social media community, please inform the Communications team (Communications@era.europa.eu) or the Legal Office (legal@era.europa.eu).
+- If you notice debates or developments mentioning, or any misuse of, the name of the Agency in your social media community, please inform the Communications team (Communications@era.europa.eu) or the Legal Office (legal@era.europa.eu).